MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 Microsoft Defender for Cloud Apps supports role-based access control.
-This article provides instructions for setting access to the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/) for your admins.
+This article provides instructions for setting access to Defender for Cloud Apps for your admins.
 For more information about assigning administrator roles, see the articles for [Azure Active Directory (Azure AD)](/azure/active-directory/roles/permissions-reference) and [Office 365](/microsoft-365/admin/add-users/assign-admin-roles).

 <a name="office-365-and-azure-ad-roles-with-access-to-cloud-app-security"></a>